Kubernetes » Fundamentals

 Consider the following: When you run kubectl apply -f deployment.yaml, your request travels through several components.
 The API Server receives it, stores the desired state in etcd, the Scheduler decides which node should run the pods, and the Controller Manager ensures reality matches your specification.
 Understanding this flow helps you troubleshoot when things go wrong.

-Kubernetes follows a master-worker architecture.
-The control plane manages the cluster while worker nodes run your applications.
+Kubernetes follows a control-plane / worker-node architecture: the control plane manages the cluster while worker nodes run your applications.

 Control Plane API Server Gateway etcd State Store Scheduler Pod Placement Controller Manager Controllers Cloud Controller Manager Worker Nodes Node 1 kubelet kube-proxy Container Runtime Pods Node 2 Node 3